 - Export the Word form fields as PDF form fields during Word to PDF conversion.

 - Adjust JPEG image quality and resolution for optimizing the converted PDF file size.

-This converter supports all the elements of a typical Word document like text, formatting, images, tables, hyperlinks, fields, bookmarks, table of contents, shapes, headers, footers, etc. Refer our documentation to know more about Word to PDF conversion.
+This converter supports all the elements of a typical Word document like text, formatting, images, tables, hyperlinks, fields, bookmarks, table of contents, shapes, headers, footers, etc. Refer to our documentation to know more about Word to PDF-conversion.